25 Nov

 • Shop from local fashion brands and support your communities at home.

-• At Good On You, we love to recommend some of the best sustainable brands, rated “Good” or “Great”, but we also encourage shopping pre-owned (we love Vestiaire Collective) or having a clothes swap with friends, as other great ways to reduce the impact of your fashion choices.
+• At Good On You, we love to recommend some of the best more sustainable brands, rated “Good” or “Great”, but we also encourage shopping pre-owned (we love Vestiaire Collective and eBay) or having a clothes swap with friends, as other great ways to reduce the impact of your fashion choices.

 • Make sure to choose something from a fashion brand that positively impacts the planet and its inhabitants.
-You can use the free Good On You app or the directory to check the labour, environment, and animal ratings for thousands of fashion brands.
+You can use the free Good On You app or directory to check the labour, environment, and animal ratings for thousands of fashion and beauty brands.

 To help you out, here is a selection of brands that recognise the damage of events like Black Friday on conscious consumerism and go out of their way to fight against the tide:

-• Flamingos’ Life (“Good”): Spanish plant-based shoemakers brand, Flamingos’ Life, will face Black Friday overconsumption by closing its online store on Black Friday.
-In a globalised world, the brand is joining forces with other ethical brands committed to the salvation of the planet to create a bigger impact and spread the message around the world.
+• Flamingos’ Life (“Good”): Spanish plant-based shoemaker Flamingos’ Life will face Black Friday overconsumption by closing its online store on Black Friday.

-These different actions are changes we can all make to help push the fashion industry to become more sustainable.
-But if we want real change to happen, we need to pressure the governments and brands, which are doing the most harm to our planet, people, and animals.
+These different actions are changes we can all make to help push the fashion and beauty industries to become more sustainable.
+But if we want real change to happen, we need to pressure governments to implement regulation and hold brands accountable that are doing the most harm to our planet, people, and animals.
 In addition to buying less and buying better, you can also participate in social movements, ask for systemic change and justice, and challenge our capitalistic system and cultural habits.

 Editor's note